Donald Trump Repeatedly Claims He Was Named Michigan’s ‘Man Of The Year,’ A Fake Award It Appears He Made Up

 — Daniel Dale (@ddale8) August 16, 2019

 This would not be the first time that Donald Trump invented an honor for himself, either.
-As the Washington Post noted, Trump’s private golf courses had put up framed cover of Time magazine with his face on the cover declaring that he was named “Person of the Year” — but it turned out the magazine cover was a fake and Trump had never been given the honor.
-Trump had also bragged that he turned down an interview with Time after being told that he would “probably” be named the magazine’s Person of the Year in 2017, prompting the magazine to shoot him down and say that no one told him he would be given the honor.
+As The Washington Post noted, Trump’s private golf courses had put up a framed cover of Time magazine with his face on the cover declaring that he was named “Person of the Year” — but it turned out the magazine cover was a fake and Trump had never been given the honor.
+Trump had also bragged that he turned down an interview with Time after being told that he would “probably” be named Person of the Year in 2017, prompting the magazine to shoot him down and say that no one told him he would be given the honor.